Home/Investor Relations FAQs

 Investors must submit their bid to a Primary Dealer who will bid accordingly the day of the auction.
 The list of the current Primary Dealer is as follows:

 The Primary Dealer infrastructure allows an effective way of ensuring the cross-border liquidity globally.
 The Primary Dealers are bound by a minimum commitment to each auction and must ensure the distribution of the Sukūk to end-investors.
 Their international presence facilitates this model.

 The bulk of the investors are banks located in the GCC region, up to two thirds of the total investor base in 2019.
 Despite the strong participation of the GCC-based investors, the IILM Sukūk benefits from a large type of investors based in several continents.
 25% of the IILM Sukūk are Supranational/Central banks/Sovereign Wealth Funds.
 Geographically wise, ~25% of them were in Asia, ~3% in Africa, ~2% in Europe and 3% in Turkey.
 80% of the IILM Sukūk investors are Islamic Financial Institutions.
 These data relate to the whole 2019 year.

 Thanks to high tangibility ratio of the asset pool, the IILM Sukūk is tradable on the Secondary Market.
 The Primary Dealer Agreement includes a secondary market obligation whereby the Primary Dealers must provide a daily two-way price on each series.

-In 2019, the secondary market has recorded a total of USD 1.37 billion through 236 trades, which represented 12% of the total underlying Sukūk outstanding during the same period.
+In 2022, the secondary market recorded a total of USD 2.2 billion, the highest volume since inception, which represented approximately 16% of the total issuance.

 As of today, the IILM does not offer liquidity to Banks.
 The IILM only provides a USD denominated investment tool through short-term Sukūk issuances in order for the Islamic Financial Institutions to manage their excess liquidity.